GitauHarrison/notes/comment_moderation.md

 {% endblock %}
 ```

-Try post a comment.
+Try to post a comment.
 If all goes well, then you should be able to see the flash message.

 ![Flash Message](images/comment_moderation/flash_message.png)

 ## Display Comments

-We will display the comments in the index page.
+We will display the comments on the index page.
 So, let us update our `index()` view function to display the comments.

 `app/routes.py`: Display comments
 ```python